Lighting Technician Services

 Here is the short of it.
 Our technicians work at Barrandov Studios and on locations across the country, from baroque interiors to large night exteriors, and they set up gear through Czech rental houses such as Filmservice.
 Czech lighting crews work fluently in English, integrate smoothly with global cinematography teams, and are competitively priced.

 Here is the breakdown.
-The Czech Republic's lighting workforce has been shaped by decades of global productions.
-Barrandov Studios, founded in 1933, and the country's many service-production projects — from period epics to fantasy series — have demanded skilled electrical crews capable of ambitious lighting at scale.
+The Czech Republic's lighting workforce has been shaped by decades of global shoots.
+Barrandov Studios, founded in 1933, and the country's many service-production projects — from period epics to fantasy series — have demanded skilled electrical crews set to ambitious lighting at scale.
 That sustained workload has built a deep, well-trained pool of lighting technicians who learn through the studios' apprenticeship traditions and alongside FAMU-trained camera departments.
-International features and series shot on Czech stages and locations rely on this crew base.
+Global features and series shot on Czech stages and locations rely on this crew base.

 Here is what that looks like on the ground.
 Its strength is one reason the country is a top European service shoots hub.
-For a production assembling its electrical department, Czech lighting technicians offer skill, safety and competitive cost, and crew spend forms part of qualifying spend toward the Czech Film Fund's 20% cash rebate.
+For a production assembling its electrical department, Czech lighting technicians give skill, safety and competitive cost, and crew spend forms part of qualifying spend toward the Czech Film Fund's 20% cash rebates.

 ACT 03